What is Traveler’s Health and What Does it Mean?

 Nevada’s COVID-19 Restrictions

-A recent directive given by Nevada’s Governor, Steve Sisolak, states, “Masks will no longer be required in public spaces, but there are locations
+Nevada’s Governor, Steve Sisolak announced “Masks will no longer be required in public spaces, but there are locations

 where Nevadans and visitors may still be asked to wear a mask.”
 These locations include facilities serving vulnerable

 populations (hospitals, clinics, and long-term health care facilities.